Porec Istria, Croatia Travel Guide

 Consider a dinner cruise for a distinct dining ambiance on the waterfront.

-Direct connection to recent seafood, truffles, and seasonal produce.
+Direct connection to new seafood, truffles, and depending on the time of year produce.

 Learning about traditional Istrian cooking and farming methods.